open-telemetry/opentelemetry.io/content/en/docs/contributing/issues.md

    need for clarification by posting comments over the issue.
 5. Share your intention to work on the issue by adding add a comment to this effect.
 6. Work on fixing the issue.
-Let maintainers now if you run into any problems.
+Let maintainers know if you run into any problems.
 7. When ready, [submit your work through a pull request](../pull-requests) (PR).

 ## Reporting an issue